BestTimesToVisit.com Logo

 TRAX Light Rail

-Buses (UTA)
+UTA Buses

 The UTA bus system is extensive, reaching neighborhoods and areas not served by TRAX.
-It's a cost-effective way to explore the city, especially for reaching more dispersed attractions.
+Routes are frequent, especially during peak hours.
+It's a cost-effective way to explore the city and surrounding areas.

 Ride-sharing services (Uber/Lyft)